 The 3rd grade data includes information from Ohio's State Reading tests, STAR reading assessments, and Success for All (SFA).
-During both years, the students entered 3rd grade with approximately 20 percent of students being proficient on the fall administration of the Ohio State Test.
+During the 2016-2017 and 2017-2018 school years, the students entered 3rd grade with approximately 20 percent of students being proficient on the fall administration of the Ohio State Test.
 However, during the 2017-2018 year, the students received targeted intervention and showed more growth.
 Instructional staff was also more familiar with our SFA curriculum and a PBIS program was implemented the 2017-2018 school year.